 - Fill.
 Remove the ghosts from the parchment once they're cool enough to handle by gently pushing up from underneath and peeling the macarons away.
 Pair up like-sized shells, and pipe your filling onto half of them.
 Top with the remaining shells.

 - Decorate.
 Use a tiny, pointed (clean!) paintbrush to create ghost faces with black food coloring.
 I recommend a food coloring gel.
-And barely dipping the paintbrush in it to avoid splatters.
-For the best flavor, allow macarons to mature for a day before serving (I know, highly unlikely, but try it with a few and you'll definitely notice a difference!)
+Barely dip the paintbrush in it to avoid splatters.
+For the best flavor, allow macarons to mature for a day before serving.

 Notes

 Bake low and slow.
-I bake uncolored macarons at around 280° F to cut back on browning.
+I bake uncolored macarons at around 280° F to reduce browning.
 It takes a bit of trial and error with your own oven, and an inexpensive thermometer can help you find that sweet spot.
-A gentler heat can also prevent the shells from cracking.
-Or the feet from becoming overly large.
+A gentler heat can also prevent the shells from cracking or the feet from becoming overly large.

 - Prep Time: 25 minutes